gatity/camunda-csharp-client/csharp-client/docs/AuthorizationApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new AuthorizationApi(httpClient, config, httpClientHandler);
-            var permissionName = permissionName_example;  // string | String value representing the permission name to check for. var resourceName = resourceName_example;  // string | String value for the name of the resource to check permissions for. var resourceType = 56;  // int | An integer representing the resource type to check permissions for.
-See the [User Guide](https://docs.camunda.org/manual/7.17/user-guide/process-engine/authorization-service/#resources) for a list of integer representations of resource types. var resourceId = resourceId_example;  // string | The id of the resource to check permissions for.
-If left blank, a check for global permissions on the resource is performed. (optional) var userId = userId_example;  // string | The id of the user to check permissions for.
+            var permissionName = "permissionName_example";  // string | String value representing the permission name to check for. var resourceName = "resourceName_example";  // string | String value for the name of the resource to check permissions for. var resourceType = 56;  // int | An integer representing the resource type to check permissions for.
+See the [User Guide](https://docs.camunda.org/manual/7.21/user-guide/process-engine/authorization-service/#resources) for a list of integer representations of resource types. var resourceId = "resourceId_example";  // string | The id of the resource to check permissions for.
+If left blank, a check for global permissions on the resource is performed. (optional) var userId = "userId_example";  // string | The id of the user to check permissions for.
 The currently authenticated user must have a READ permission for the Authorization resource.
 If `userId` is blank, a check for the currently authenticated user is performed. (optional)

             try
             {